11 Common Sense Boating Tips for Beginners

 3. Get to know your boating gadgets

-Your boat is, after all, a mechanical device.
-Even the smallest and simplest little boat is going to be somewhat gadget-dependent so it can operate smoothly.
+After all, your boat is a mechanical device.
+Even the smallest and simplest boat will be somewhat gadget-dependent so it can operate smoothly.
 Therefore, it's imperative to be knowledgeable about navigation, safety and fishing gadgets.

-Technology has made it possible to have some very sophisticated navigational tools on board like gyro stabilizers, magnetic compasses, radars, autopilot systems, an ARPA (Automatic Radar Plotting Aid), automatic tracking aids, distance and speed log devices, depth sounders, an ECDIS (Electronic Chart Display Information System), automatic identification systems, voyage data recorder, GPS receivers, navigational lights, lamps for daylight signaling, pilot cards, forecastle bells and ship flags, to name a few.
+Technology has made it possible to have some very sophisticated navigational tools on board, such as gyro stabilizers, magnetic compasses, radars, autopilot systems, an Automatic Radar Plotting Aid (ARPA), automatic tracking aids, depth sounders, automatic identification systems, GPS receivers, navigational lights, pilot cards and ship flags, to name a few.
 The list goes on.

 Safety equipment includes lifejackets, anchor and line/chain, auto and manual bilge pumps, indicating compasses, smoking orange and red distress flares, fire extinguishers, electronic or paper maps/charts for areas of operation, paddles, oars, rowlocks, air horns, potable water, floating waterproof torches and a well-maintained marine radio.

-You might have equipped your fishing boat with a fish finder, color chartplotter, multi-beam sonar, fixed fishing chair with safety straps for big fish and all-weather fishing gear.
+You might have equipped your fishing boat with a fish finder, color chartplotter, multi-beam sonar and all-weather fishing gear.

 It doesn't matter what your setup is like.
 Make sure you're familiar with everything on your boat!